scaleway/serverless-examples/functions/triggers-nats/README.md

 For complete examples of triggers in all function languages, see [triggers-getting-started](../triggers-getting-started).

-The example function is triggered by a NATS queue, and will log the message body.
+The example function is triggered by a message to a NATS topic, and will log the message body.

 ## Requirements